Alternative expression for the maximum potential intensity of tropical cyclones: Discussion

-When the adiabaticity in the free troposphere is perturbed by stratospheric warming, such that heat output is no longer $-L_vdq^*$, the relationship between work and heat input is perturbed as well, and the E-PI formulation no longer holds.
-The implication is that in those cases when $\mathcal{C}$ is sufficiently small, while the observed outflow temperature approaches the tropopause temperature, $T_o \simeq T_t$, $v_E$ will underestimate $v_m$ due to the violation of adiabaticity.
-Such {\textquotedblleft}superintensity{\textquotedblright} (unexplained by supergradient winds, see \ref{bryan}) was found by \citet{wang2014} who forced the tropopause temperature to be constant.
+When the adiabaticity in the free troposphere is perturbed by stratospheric warming, such that heat output is no longer $-L_vdq^*$, the relationship between work and heat input is perturbed as well\footnote{There are certainly other processes that can perturb adiabaticity like dry air ventilation into the eyewall, but they diminish the cyclone intensity as compared to E-PI \citep[e.g.,][]{tang10} as opposed to the stratospheric warming that can cause superintensity.}, and the E-PI formulation no longer holds.
+The implication is that in those cases when $\mathcal{C}$ is sufficiently small, while the observed outflow temperature $T_o$ approaches the tropopause temperature, $T_o \simeq T_t$, $v_E$ will underestimate $v_m$ due to the violation of adiabaticity.
+Such {\textquotedblleft}superintensity{\textquotedblright} (unexplained by supergradient winds, see appendix~\ref{bryan}) was found by \citet{wang2014} who forced the tropopause temperature to be constant.
 When, on the other hand, $T_o \ll T_t$ such that Eq.~(\ref{To}) could hold, the potential of E-PI to predict $v_m$ from environmental parameters (e.g., from $T_t$) is diminished.